mecid/mecid.github.io/_posts/2019-10-09-dynamic-type-in-swiftui.md

 ```

 #### Content size category
-In the previous paragraph, I said that SwiftUI supports Dynamic Type out of the box, and that's true.
-But to support Dynamic Type, we need to keep in mind that every text can be multiline even when it has just two words.
-It all depends on user-defined font size, which can be extra-extra-large.
-SwiftUI provides a special environment value describing the user-defined size category.
+In the previous paragraph, I said that *SwiftUI* supports *Dynamic Type* out of the box, and that's true.
+But to support *Dynamic Type*, we need to keep in mind that every text can be multiline even when it has just two words.
+It all depends on user-defined font size, which can be extra-extra-large. *SwiftUI* provides a special environment value describing the user-defined size category.
 Let's take a look at how we can use it.

 ```swift
 import SwiftUI